Need for Speed: History

 The Need for Speed series was originally developed by Distinctive Software, a video game studio based in Vancouver, British Columbia, Canada.
 Prior to Electronic Arts' purchase of the company in 1991, it had created popular racing games such as Stunts and Test Drive II: The Duel.
 After the purchase, the company was renamed Electronic Arts (EA) Canada.
 The company capitalized on its experience in the domain by developing the Need for Speed series in late 1992.
 EA Canada continued to develop and expand the Need for Speed franchise up to 2002, when another Vancouver-based developer, named Black Box Games, was acquired by EA and contracted to continue the series with Need for Speed: Hot Pursuit 2.

-Later, Slightly Mad Studios was brought in, releasing Need for Speed: Shift in 2009, followed by a sequel, Shift 2: Unleashed, in 2011.
-UK-based company Criterion Games would release Hot Pursuit in 2010.
+Meanwhile, Slightly Mad Studios would develop the 2009 sim racing title, Need for Speed: Shift, and its 2011 sequel, Shift 2: Unleashed.

+The UK-based Criterion Games would develop the 2010 Hot Pursuit title; a successor to 1998's Need for Speed III: Hot Pursuit.
 The game introduced a social platform, titled Autolog, which allows players to track game progress, view leaderboards, share screenshots with friends, among other features.
+The 2010 Hot Pursuit game would be well-received; a remastered version was released ten years later in 2020.
+As a result of Hot Pursuit's critical success, in-contrast to the mixed reception of the Black Box-developed installments since 2007's Need for Speed: ProStreet, Criterion would become the lead developer of the franchise going forward.
 At E3 2012, Criterion Games vice president Alex Ward announced that random developers would no longer be developing NFS titles.
 Ward wouldn't confirm that all Need for Speed games in the future would be developed entirely by Criterion, but he did say the studio would have "strong involvement" in them and would have control over which NFS titles would be released in the future.